 MORE COMING SOON!

-Find a Safe Technician anywhere in the USA or the world SAVTA
+Find a Safe Technician anywhere in the USA or even the whole world by using the search feature at SAVTA

 Check my current licensing info at the following CA.gov links:

 California Specialty Contractor's (C-61 & D-16) License # 548201

 My McSweeney's "Interview With A Safecracker"

 Safecracker in Glenwood Springs opens an antique safe for Newspaper office and finds more than "paperclips and rubber bands".